 There is no one "right track" to being a Product Manager.

-Some of the most effective PMs I know came from the liberal arts, or worked in customer service or marketing.
+Some of the most effective PMs I know came from the liberal arts, or worked in customer or marketing.
 That being said, Silicon Valley generally appreciates backgrounds in the following areas (starting from most valuable): engineering, design, analytics.